 This fee will be charged to all students with no exceptions.
-Academic instruction fees can be charged for noncredit courses.

 Nursing Clinical Fee

 All nursing students taking clinical courses will be charged a nursing clinical surcharge of \$350.00 per semester.
 This surcharge is designed to assist in covering the increased expenses associated with clinical classes.
 This fee is in addition to the academic instruction fee.